Complete guide to Coffee Caffeine Content (Which has most?)

 Caffeine content table for different types of coffee (Data source: National Coffee Association NCA, USDA Food Data Central)

-EspressoEspresso is a coffee brewing method in which a pressurized hot stream of water is passed over fine coffee grounds.
-Espresso has the most caffeine per ounce (around 60 to 70 mg).
+Espresso is a coffee brewing method in which a pressurized hot stream of water is passed over fine coffee grounds.
+Espresso has 60-72 mg of caffeine per ounce.
+This makes espresso the most caffeine concentrated coffee drink.

-Americano: Americano is usually prepared by pouring 4 to 6 ounces of water over a freshly brewed double shot of espresso.
+Americano is usually prepared by pouring 4 to 6 ounces of water over a freshly brewed double shot of espresso.
 So, it has the same caffeine as the double shot (120-133 mg)

 How much caffeine in a coffee bean | Arabica vs Robusta

 According to research, most coffee beans have almost 10-12 mg/g of caffeine.
-And there are 6 to 7 beans in a gram, so there is 1.4-2 mg of caffeine in a single coffee bean.
+And there are 6 to 7 beans in a gram, so there are 1.4-2 mg of caffeine in a single coffee bean.

 On average, Robusta beans have 18-20 mg/g of caffeine, while Arabica beans have 8-12 mg/g of caffeine.